Not Without My Daughter (Arrested Development): Plot

 Lindsay calls to check on Maeby as Gob arrives with George Michael with the box of mice.
-Gob knocks the box onto the floor, releasing the mice, and starts stuffing shirts into George Michael’s pants to shoplift.
-Lindsay, on the phone with Michael, loudly proclaims that she is a shoplifter, so Tobias tackles Lindsay, with Gob and George Michael being caught by the daughter of the head of security.
+Gob knocks the box onto the floor, releasing the mice, and starts stuffing shirts into George Michael's pants to shoplift.
+Lindsay, on the phone with Michael, loudly proclaims that she is a shoplifter, so Tobias tackles Lindsay.
+Gob and George Michael are caught by the daughter of the head of security.
 Buster goes to Oscar's camper where he tells Oscar he is not wanted there.
 At the police station, Michael is questioned, as the detectives know Kitty had evidence against George Sr. Michael gets a call from George Michael, telling him there is an emergency at the mall.
 After being hit in the head by a soccer ball, Buster runs through the crowd of players, knocking them all over before firing the ball directly at Annyong.
-Michael arrives at the mall, where Lindsay admits that she worked there but had just been fired because they thought she was helping Gob shoplift and George Michael is still upset that Michael spent time with Maeby instead of him.
+Michael arrives at the mall, where Lindsay admits that she worked there but had just been fired because they thought she was helping Gob shoplift.
+George Michael is still upset that Michael spent time with Maeby instead of him.
 Michael remembers that Maeby, still committed to truth-telling, is at the police station, where she has seen Kitty alive and discovered that the police were bluffing.

-On the next Arrested Development...

 Tobias loses his security job by shooting at Gob's mice, Lindsay shoplifts clothes, and Annyong attacks Buster as revenge.